nocobase/nocobase/docs/en-US/api/database/collection.md

 ## Overview

-`Collection` is used to define the data model in the system, such as model name, fields, indexes, associations and other information.
+`Collection` is used to define the data model in the system, such as model name, fields, indexes, associations, and other information.
 It is usually called through the `collection` method of the `Database` instance as a proxy entry.

 ```javascript
 const { Database } = require('@nocobase/database')